The betting feast began early for Friday’s Philadelphia Flyers–Montreal Canadiens Game 6 NHL playoff matchup.

 By virtue of the No. 1 seed, the Flyers will play the Islanders if they defeat the Canadiens.
 They would thus avoid the Boston Bruins and Tampa Bay Lightning, two other prime Eastern Conference forces, in the next round.

 If the Flyers beat Montreal, Tampa Bay and Boston will have to face each other in the second round, ensuring that another major Stanley Cup threat would disappear before the Flyers played them.

-The Islanders victory made the Flyers road to the Stanley Cup easier, if they can take care of business against the Canadiens.
+The Islanders victory makes the Flyers’ road to the Stanley Cup easier if they can take care of business against the Canadiens.
 Game 5 didn’t look so good for that scenario.